project-team-CMPE207/term_project/README.md

   - it receives new file from client.
 In this case it sends the new file together with picture info to other servers
   - file info is updated somehow by it or its client.
 In this case it notifies and sends picture info to other servers
   - file is deleted somehow by it or its client.
 In this case it notifies and sends the picture id to other server
-* all servers use the same path for receving files and update/delete notifications
-  - script for receving files: upload_from_peer.php
-  - script for update/delete notifications: notify_from_peer.php
+* servers can use different path to handle requests, but make sure you have updated your server's path information in file_server_lib.php's configuration block
 * all servers use the same library methods to send files and send update/delete notifications
   - method for sending files: send_to_peers
   - method for update notification: notify_update